AylinNaebzadeh/Digital-Logic-Final-Project/README.md

 In the last step, by using **component instantiation**, in __Top.vhd__, I mapped the inputs and outputs to different components.
 Actually this file works just like the ```main``` function which we have seen in different programming languages.
 I have called all my 4 components in this file.

 ## Finally
-Well, I have learned lots of things by doing this project, and I really enjoyed it.
-Suffice to say I could not finish this project without my TA' help.
+Well, I have learned lots of things by doing this project, and faced with several errors, but I really enjoyed it❤.
+Suffice to say I could not finish this project without my TAs' help.
 He helped my alot, and I am really grateful for his help and advice.
 I have also asked two questions in StackOverflow, and used many links from youtube, etc.
 Thanks!!!
 ## Sources
 ✔https://technobyte.org/vhdl-code-synchronous-upcounter-behavioral/